errotleugim/Code-Refactoring/README.md

 This is a refactoring of the Horiseon's homepage.
-The objective in this repository is to update the basic HTML code to semantic HTML for the purpose of code clarity and accessibility.
-<div> tags were replaced with semantic tags.
+The objective in this repository is to update the basic HTML code to semantic HTML for the purpose of code clarity and accessibility. div tags were replaced with semantic tags.
+Anchor links were fixed
+Consolidated Classes in CSS
 Redundant classes were removed from the CSS file.
 The title of the page was modified.
 Comments were added to help readability of the code.